-A unique chance to journey to the end of the world alongside nomadic Nenets reindeer herders as they embark on an epic migration across the frozen Gulf of Ob, deep in the Arctic Circle.
+Join this Siberia arctic expedition for a unique chance to journey to the end of the world alongside nomadic Nenets reindeer herders.
+Embark on an epic migration across the frozen Gulf of Ob, deep in the Arctic Circle.
 You’ll immerse yourself in the traditional way of life of the Nenets’ on a truly minimalist expedition and have a rare opportunity to join their celebrations at the annual reindeer herding festival.

 The aim of this expedition is to cross the Gulf of Ob alongside the Nenets nomads, travelling in a minimalistic style.

 Twice a year the Nenets on the Yamal Peninsula migrate 60km across the frozen Ob, a bay of the Arctic Ocean.
 This intense migration can take up to 24 hours.
 There is no pasture along the way meaning that it is a race to get to the other side before the reindeer become too weak from a lack of food.
 This means there will be no breaks for the herders, the animals or for you.

 At the end of the crossing you’ll be invited to the annual reindeer herders’ festival in Yar Sale, which will offer a chance to witness some extraordinary events such as reindeer racing and traditional sports.

 • Join a genuine race for survival in this extreme and remote environment

 • Experience the Nenets’ unique way of life